allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 ### Description

 This module simulates cosmic ray particle shower distributions and their energy deposition in all sensors of the setup.
+The cosmic ray particle showers are simulated using the Cosmic-ray shower generator (CRY) [@cry], the generated particles are transported through the setup by Geant4.
 The deposited energy is converted into electron-hole pairs, the number of pairs created is calculated using the mean pair creation energy `charge_creation_energy`, fluctuations are modeled using a Fano factor `fano_factor` assuming Gaussian statistics.

 This module inherits functionality from the DepositionGeant4 modules and several of its parameters have their origin there.
 A detailed description of these configuration parameters can be found in the respective module documentation.